dkhenry/rethinkjava/README.md

 ## Changelog

 * 0.1 (June 2013) Initial push of project and first support for Maven
-* 0.2 (June 2013) Added the rest of the Rql language to driver and provided method to deconstruct responces.
+* 0.2 (June 2013) Added the rest of the Rql language to driver and provided method to deconstruct responses.
 * 0.3 (July 2013) Fixed Errors in Datum Encoding and RqlCursors.
 Added More testing
 * 0.4 (July 2013) Added the instance methods so API looks much like the python API.
 Further testing added.
 * 0.5 (September 2013) Modified the license to conform to the rest of the RethinkDB driver licenses
 * 0.6 (September 2013) Updated to latest version of The query language Protobuf.
 Added javadocs and source jar's to deployment
 * 0.7 (December 2013) Fixed error encoding NULL.
 Updated protobuf to most recent version ( 1.11.2 )
+* 0.8 (Februrary 2014) Full support for v2 of the connection protocol including authentication

 ## Using rethinkjava
 Add the following to your pom.xml